Skhmt/pihole_display/README.md

 > The display will probably display static for half a second, then finally display text
 > Use `ctrl + C` to exit it for now

-Make it automatically run:
+## Make the display run when you reboot

+Find the current directory with:

+	pwd

+You should get something like `/home/myusername`, take a note of that, then run:

-	sudo nano /etc/rc.local
+	sudo crontab -e

-Make it look something like this:

-	#!/bin/bash
+If it asks, enter "1" for nano.
+On a new line at the bottom, enter:

-	sudo ~/pihole/bin/python3 ~/stats.py &
+	@reboot sudo /home/myusername/pihole/bin/python3 /home/myusername/stats.py &
-	exit 0

-> [!TIP]
-> If it doesn't already exist, just paste the above in.
-If it does, just add the middle line before `exit 0`

-Ctrl+X to exit, Y to save, then hit enter
+Hit `Ctrl + X` to exit, `Y` to save, then hit `[enter]`

 Finally, done one last reboot: